 - Going Down: F3=175, F2=88, F1=44

 Remember that I use 88 as half of 175 for simplicity while only sacrificing 0.52% accuracy.
-This is the only place I do this – but you don’t have to!
+This is the only place I do this (actually I do similar rounding for C#1) – but you don’t have to!
 Now let’s look at E:

 - Going Up: E4=350-20, E5=700-40, E6=1400-80, E7=2800-160